serhii-bohutskyi/bohutskyi.com/posts/_posts/2017-11-15-Defensive-Programming.markdown

 ### Always throw on switch default

-So many time I saw then somebody has added a new enum item and didn't modify the switches which handle a logic by those enums.
+So many time I saw then somebody has added a new enum item and didn't modify switches which handle a logic by those enums.

 ````java
 switch (animal) {